GeneralSergal/ORP/ORP_RUNTIME.md

 ## INVARIANTS

 - L1 Strict Typing: All inputs must be normalized into typed signals only.
 No raw strings permitted in L1.
+- L1 Temporal Definition: L1 is a time-indexed vector stream of typed signals.
+Each state is immutable once committed.
 - L1 Types Allowed: Float ∈ [0.0, 1.0], Integer (bounded), Boolean.
 - L2 must operate only on validated L1 data.
 - L3 is the sole authority layer.